Montane ecosystem

 Montane ecosystems are found on the slopes of mountains.
 The alpine climate in these regions strongly affects the ecosystem because temperatures fall as elevation increases, causing the ecosystem to stratify.
 This stratification is a crucial factor in shaping plant community, biodiversity, metabolic processes and ecosystem dynamics for montane ecosystems.
 Dense montane forests are common at moderate elevations, due to moderate temperatures and high rainfall.
-At higher elevations, the climate is harsher, with lower temperatures and higher winds, preventing the growth of trees and causing the plant community to transition to montane grasslands, shrublands or alpine tundra.
+At higher elevations, the climate is harsher, with lower temperatures and higher winds, preventing the growth of trees and causing the plant community to transition to montane grasslands and shrublands or alpine tundra.
 Due to the unique climate conditions of montane ecosystems, they contain increased numbers of endemic species.
 Montane ecosystems also exhibit variation in ecosystem services, which include carbon storage and water supply.